texas-HACS/hacs-frontend/guides/intro_to_web_dev.md

         }
     </style>
     ```
 - External stylesheet which involves placing all of your CSS in a separate .css file and is imported using the `<link>` tag.
-    The link tag should look something like this:
+The .css file will have the same format as the image shown above while the link tag should look something like this:

     ```
     <link href="styles.css" rel="stylesheet">
     ```
-    The .css file will have the same format as the image shown above.

 There are also many options available for selectors including element selectors, ID name selectors,Class name selectors, descendant selectors, pseudo-class selectors, and multiple selectors.
 A link to a page explaining these selectors can be found [here](https://www.w3schools.com/css/css_selectors.asp)